hernancerm/bareline.nvim/README.md

 ## Features

+- No timer.
+Autocmds and file watchers are used to update the statusline immediately as changes happen.
+- Sensible defaults.
 - Simple configuration.
-- Batteries included experience.
-- No timer.
-The statusline updates immediately as changes happen.
+- Built-in statusline components.
 - Support for global statusline (`laststatus=3`).
-- Idempotent `setup()` function.
-- Built-in components.

-## Limitations
+## Out of scope

-- No fancy colors.
-The colors of the entire statusline itself depend on your color scheme.
+- Fancy coloring: Currently the colors of the statusline depend on your color scheme.
-- No fancy separators.
-Components are separated by whitespace.
+- Fancy section separators: Currently components are separated by whitespace.

 ## Requirements